Know Your Audience with Persona Development

 Through extensive research, analysis, and projection, develop a single fictional customer who represents your target audience as a whole.
 For optimum results, go far beyond basic demographics such as gender and income level to examine the details of this customer’s professional and personal life.

-Step 2: Consider that customer’s applicable wants and needs.
+Step 2: Consider the customer’s applicable wants and needs.

 What are the common objectives and responsibilities of your ideal customer?
 What obstacles might stand in his or her way?